wfchiang/s3fp/README.md

 #### I/O Consistency between the Programs and Their Real-number Versions
 At this point, we rely on the users to make sure that their programs and the corresponding real-number versions generate the same length of the numerical outputs and the same length of the signatures.

+#### Divergence Detection
+At this point, we rely on users to export **useful** information encoded in the signature part of the output stream for S3FP to detect divergence.
+For example, considering a variance calculation program that a divergence is returning a negative variance, the program should check the sign of the calculated variance and report the checking result to S3FP (in an integer of indicating the sign).
+S3FP should be (must be) able to judge whether a divergence occuring or not by only observing the signatures returned from both floating-point and real number executions.

 ### Configuration File
 S3FP requies a configuration file that